MobilityData/gbfs.org/docs/learn/faq.md

 <br>**What open data standards is GBFS built on?**

-Click on any of the below standards to learn more:
+Follow any of links the below to learn more about the open data standards used by GBFS:

 - [JSON](https://www.w3schools.com/whatis/whatis_json.asp)
 - [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946)